TVBlackman1/rustfinity.com/challenges/printing-hello-world/description.md

-It's a convention to start learning a new programming language by writing a program that prints `"Hello, World!"` to the console.
+It's a convention to start learning a new programming language by writing a program that prints `"Hello, world!"` to the console.

 In Rust, we can do this using the `println!` macro.
 The `!` indicates that this is a **macro** rather than a **function**.